snowdrop/jester/README.md

 Extension API:

 - `Extension bootstrap point` - to set up common things along all the services.
-For example, [the Kubernetes extension bootstrap](jcloud-core/src/main/java/io/jcloud/core/extensions/KubernetesExtensionBootstrap.java) is used to create the Kubernetes namespace before running the tests and inject the Kubernetes client to all the services and tests.
-This extension is registered in [META-INF/services/io.jcloud.api.extensions.ExtensionBootstrap](jcloud-core/src/main/resources/META-INF/services/io.jcloud.api.extensions.ExtensionBootstrap).
+For example, [the Kubernetes extension bootstrap](jester-core/src/main/java/io/jester/core/extensions/KubernetesExtensionBootstrap.java) is used to create the Kubernetes namespace before running the tests and inject the Kubernetes client to all the services and tests.
+This extension is registered in [META-INF/services/io.jester.api.extensions.ExtensionBootstrap](jester-core/src/main/resources/META-INF/services/io.jester.api.extensions.ExtensionBootstrap).
 - `Extension binding point` - create your custom annotations to deploy custom resources.
-For example, the [Container annotation](jcloud-containers/src/main/java/io/jcloud/api/Container.java) is registered in [META-INF/services/io.jcloud.api.extensions.AnnotationBinding](jcloud-containers/src/main/resources/META-INF/services/io.jcloud.api.extensions.AnnotationBinding) using the binding [ContainerAnnotationBinding.java](jcloud-containers/src/main/java/io/jcloud/resources/containers/ContainerAnnotationBinding.java)
+For example, the [Container annotation](jester-containers/src/main/java/io/jester/api/Container.java) is registered in [META-INF/services/io.jester.api.extensions.AnnotationBinding](jester-containers/src/main/resources/META-INF/services/io.jester.api.extensions.AnnotationBinding) using the binding [ContainerAnnotationBinding.java](jester-containers/src/main/java/io/jester/resources/containers/ContainerAnnotationBinding.java)
 - `Extension Managed Resources point` - deploy your resources into the target environment.
 Each extension binding point will deploy the resources locally, though we can easily extend it to deploy services in any kind of target environment.
-For example, for containers, we provide the [ContainerManagedResourceBinding.java](jcloud-containers/src/main/java/io/jcloud/api/extensions/ContainerManagedResourceBinding.java) extension point that we can provide to support other environments as we have done for [Kubernetes](jcloud-containers/src/main/java/io/jcloud/resources/containers/kubernetes/KubernetesContainerManagedResourceBinding.java).
+For example, for containers, we provide the [ContainerManagedResourceBinding.java](jester-containers/src/main/java/io/jester/api/extensions/ContainerManagedResourceBinding.java) extension point that we can provide to support other environments as we have done for [Kubernetes](jester-containers/src/main/java/io/jester/resources/containers/kubernetes/KubernetesContainerManagedResourceBinding.java).

 ### Packages Convention

 Modules within the testing framework must conform to the following package naming conventions:

-- `io.jcloud.api` - the API to use services and resources
+- `io.jester.api` - the API to use services and resources
-- `io.jcloud.configuration` - configure the services and test configuration
+- `io.jester.configuration` - configure the services and test configuration
-- `io.jcloud.core` - the core functionality of the framework
+- `io.jester.core` - the core functionality of the framework
-- `io.jcloud.logging` - logging facilities and handlers
+- `io.jester.logging` - logging facilities and handlers
-- `io.jcloud.resources` - the supported resources within the current jcloud dependency
+- `io.jester.resources` - the supported resources within the current jester dependency
-- `io.jcloud.utils` - more utilities
+- `io.jester.utils` - more utilities
 -
 ## Contributing